-Significantly, Abraham's "form of ascension, where the literary protagonist reaches the highest sphere [of heaven] at once [rather than in stages] is only described in [ApAb] and can not be found in any other apocalyptical text."
-Thus, ApAb's account of Abraham's direct entry to the highest heaven without first traversing a set of lower heavens is another unique resemblance to Moses 1.
+Significantly, Abraham's "form of ascension, where the literary protagonist reaches the highest sphere [of heaven] at once [rather than in stages] is only described in ApAb and cannot be found in any other apocalyptical text."
+Thus, ApAb's account of Abraham's direct entry to the highest heaven without first traversing a set of lower heavens is another unique resemblance to Moses $1.^{242}$

 "Many waters."
-After Abraham's traversal upward through the veil "while [the angel] was still speaking," he sees "a fire" and hears a "sound [that is, a voice] . . . like a sound of many waters."
-Though a "comparison with the tumult of an army camp is not drawn explicitly here [as it is in Ezekiel 1:24], one may recognize in the sound an allusion to the triumphant procession of a conqueror returning from war."
-To Abraham, "the heavenly light is of dazzling brilliance, the divine voice is like thunder."
-The resulting explosion of sensorial experience announces the arrival of the Lord of Hosts in the fulness of His glory.
+After Abraham's traversal upward through the veil "while [the angel] was still speaking," he sees "a fire" and hears a "sound [i.e., voice] ... like a sound of many waters."
+Though a "comparison with the tumult of an army camp is not drawn explicitly here [like it is in Ezekiel 1:24], one may recognize in the sound an allusion to the

 As might be expected in light of the previous sequence of parallels in Moses 1 and ApAb, both texts share the imagery of "many waters."
 However, by way of contrast to ApAb, the panoply of symbols employed to describe divine presence in Moses 1 is, astonishingly, applied to Moses himself.
-As in a hall of mirrors of cosmic scope, the verbal interplay of the scripture passage is "so constructed that, while one is always looking straight ahead at a perfectly solid surface, one is made to contemplate not the bright surface itself, but the bewildering maze of past circumstances and future consequence which . . . it contains."
-234 Specifically, Jeffrey M. Bradshaw and Matthew L. Bowen have described how the etymological nuances relating to a series of three temple-related names and titles ascribed to Moses by Clement of Alexandria (Joachim, Moses, and Melchi-the third name representing the title "Melchizedek," relating to the order of the priesthood after the "Order of the Son of God" [Doctrine and Covenants 107:3]) reveal the latent character and identity of the prophet as a "God in embryo."
-In light of this naming sequence, Moses 1:25 can be seen as the bestowal of a final, fourth name confirming that identity, implied in the divine declaration that Moses is to be "made stronger than many waters . . . as if thou wert God."
-The authors demonstrate how names such as these were thought to function as veritable "keywords," allowing individuals like Moses to discover their destiny and enabling them to accomplish their heavenly ascent.
+As in a hall of mirrors of cosmic scope, the verbal interplay of the scripture passage is "so constructed that, while one is always looking straight ahead at a perfectly solid surface, one is made to contemplate not the bright surface itself, but the bewildering maze of past circumstances and future consequence which ... it contains."246 Elsewhere, Jeffrey M. Bradshaw and Matthew L. Bowen247 describe how the elegantly reflective, interlingual etymological nuances relating to a series of three templerelated names and titles ascribed to Moses by Clement of Alexandria (Joachim, Moses, Melchi) are made into various enriched likenesses of himself, interpreted and amplified in Moses 1 to reveal the latent character and identity of the prophet as a "God in embryo."
+248 The authors demonstrate how names such as these purportedly given to Moses are veritable "keywords," allowing individuals like them to discover their destiny and enabling them to accomplish their heavenly ascent.

-Jeff Lindsay illustrates the resonance of the imagery of Moses being made "stronger than many waters" (Moses 1:25) with the Book of Mormon.
-He points out an allusion to the strength of Moses in 1 Nephi 4:2 that corresponds to Moses 1:20-21, 25 while having no strong parallel in the Bible.
-Additionally, Mark J. Johnson insightfully observes that the fact that Moses was "made stronger than many waters" already puts Moses "in the similitude of God, God's throne being on many waters."
-Moreover, as God explains the significance of Moses's name, He links it with one of His own titles: "Almighty" (Moses 1:25).
-Fittingly, the divine name of "Almighty" in Moses 1:3, 25 recalls the demonstration of God's power over the waters of chaos as the first act of the Creation (see Moses 2:1-2).
+Jeff Lindsay illustrates the resonance of the imagery of Moses being made "stronger than many waters" with the Book of Mormon.
+He points out an allusion to the strength of Moses in 1 Nephi 4:2 that corresponds to Moses 1:20-21, 25 while having no strong parallel in the Bible.249 Additionally Mark J. Johnson insightfully observes that the fact that Moses was "made stronger than many waters" already puts Moses in the similitude of God, God's throne being on many waters."250 Moreover, as God explains the significance of Moses' name, He links it with one of His own titles: "Almighty."251 Fittingly, the divine name of "Almighty"252 in Moses 1:4, 25 recalls the demonstration of God's power over the waters of chaos as the first act of Creation.253 he had left all mortal categories behind he was changed into the divine, so that he might be made akin to God and truly divine."256

 Consistent with this imagery, the promise to Moses of power over the waters resembles that given to David in Psalm 89:25.
-Like Moses, David is there depicted as a god-a "lesser YHWH"-on earth.
-Moreover, E. R. Goodenough summarizes Philo's view on the deification of Moses in ancient Jewish tradition as follows:
+Like Moses, David is there depicted as a god - a "lesser YHWH" - on earth.254 Moreover, E. R. Goodenough summarizes Philo's view on the deification of Moses in ancient Jewish tradition as follows:255

 Philo is so carried away by the exalted Moses that he frequently speaks of him as having been deified, or being God.
-"For when he had left all mortal categories behind he was changed into the divine, so that he might be made akin to God and truly divine."
+"For when